Prerequisites

 • Have a Heex CLI

-• Have a USER_SECRET_KEY.
+• Have an API_KEY.
 Should be accessible in your personnal space on the heex cloud platform.
 If you already logged-in you don’t need to add the Api-Key in your command line.

 Usage